Who Are Hiram’s Engineering Majors?

 - For extra time to pursue other academic, athletic (students may use their fourth year of eligibility at their second school) or extracurricular interests

-- the chance to build the skills and confidence needed to succeed in engineering through the supportive, personalized environment of Hiram College
+- For the chance to build the skills and confidence needed to succeed in engineering through the supportive, personalized environment of Hiram College

-- to acquire the scientific problem solving skills necessary to be effective in today’s technological oriented society
+- To acquire the scientific problem solving skills necessary to be effective in today’s technological oriented society

-- to develop a broad, liberal arts knowledge base and strong “people skills,” which are necessary in relating to and working with clients
+- To develop a broad, liberal arts knowledge base and strong people skills, which are necessary in relating to and working with clients

 Both partner institutions boast national reputations for their engineering programs.
 Engineering-related majors regularly top the National Association of Colleges and Employers’ “Top-Paid Majors” list, and graduates of the five-year program are well prepared to succeed and lead successful careers.

 Learn more about the engineering degree program.